mahros-alqabasy/KeyCrafter/README.md

 ---

 ## 🛠️ Dependencies
-PassForge relies on a few common Unix utilities.
+KeyCrafter relies on a few common Unix utilities.
 Make sure these are installed on your system:

 - `shuf` (or `gshuf` on macOS)
 - `fold`